vicfryzel/collective/README.markdown

 [Patrick Stewart](http://en.wikipedia.org/wiki/Patrick_Stewart) as
 [Jean-Luc Picard](http://en.wikipedia.org/wiki/Jean-Luc_Picard).
 However,
-there are already some existing applications/libraries named picard, and I didn't want to polute the open-source namespace.  collective works well because just as Jean-Luc was assimilated by the Borg, he is forever part of the collective.
+there are already some existing applications/libraries named picard, and I didn't want to pollute the open-source namespace.  collective works well because just as Jean-Luc was assimilated by the Borg, he is forever part of the collective.
 That's right, a little piece of Jean-Luc/Locutus is in this blog engine.